OMAMA-Taioan/khiin-rs/README.md

 ## App (Settings & Guide)

-The app is a [Tauri](https://tauri.app/) & [Yew](https://yew.rs/) cross-platform
+The app is a [Tauri](https://tauri.app/) & [Svelte](https://svelte.dev/)
-app built in Rust.
+cross-platform app built in Rust & TypeScript.
 The goal here is to provide a consistent UI for managing settings on all desktop platforms, and to provide instructions for using the IME or other useful materials.

 To work on the app, you will need to install some cargo plugins.
 The easiest way to do that is to make a dummy tauri app in another folder, as the tauri plugin